Background

 Step 2: Gathering priorities

-Conduct an online survey for all stakeholders A postal version will be available on request.
-Concurrently, we will distribute resource packs to care homes to ask residents about what is most important to them and what future research they suggest.
-These exercises with residents will be facilitated by in-house activity coordinators.
+Conducted an online survey for all stakeholders, a postal version was available on request.
+Concurrently, we distributed resource packs to care homes to ask residents about what is most important to them and what future research they suggest.
+These exercises with residents was facilitated by in-house activity coordinators.

 Step 3: Processing priorities

-Organise suggestions into clear summary questions and identifying emerging themes, then check potential research questions against existing evidence.
+Organised suggestions into clear summary questions and identified emerging themes, then checked potential research questions against existing evidence.

 Step 4: Mapping to available data

-Map research priorities to existing datasets like VICHTA to produce "oven-ready" research ideas.
-Where it is unlikely research ideas could be answered using secondary data, we will publish the priorities to encourage new research.
+Mapped research priorities to existing datasets like VICHTA to produce "oven-ready" research ideas.
+Where research ideas could not be answered using secondary data, we published the priorities to encourage new research.

-By working with people who really know about care homes, we will ensure our research questions are relevant and useful.
-We will end up with a solid list of research priorities based on what these people think is most important.
-We will share these priorities through social media and circulate among NIHR Policy Research Units, academic journals, sector magazines, newsletters and webinars to build collaborations.
-This approach aims to advance priority-setting methodology by mapping not only against existing evidence, but also against existing data that can be repurposed to address the suggested research questions, ensuring the optimal use of publicly funded research data.
+By working with people who really know about care homes, we ensured our research questions were relevant and useful.
+We ended up with a solid list of research priorities based on what these people think is most important.
+We shared these priorities through social media and circulate among NIHR Policy Research Units, academic journals, sector magazines, newsletters and webinars to build collaborations.
+This approach aimed to advance priority-setting methodology by mapping not only against existing evidence, but also against existing data that can be repurposed to address the suggested research questions, ensuring the optimal use of publicly funded research data.

-There is a strong emphasis on patient and public involvement in this project.
-As well as online and postal survey for a wide range of stakeholders, we are engaging directly with care home residents, facilitated through activity co-ordinators already working in the home.
+There was a strong emphasis on patient and public involvement in this project.
+As well as online and postal survey for a wide range of stakeholders, we engaged directly with care home residents, facilitated through activity co-ordinators already working in the home.

 Lisa Irvine and Kerry Micklewright, University of Hertfordshire